code-warrior/git-workshop/git-workshop.md

 ## The 3 States of a File in Git’s View

+### Ignored

+A file is ignored when it’s listed in Git’s `.gitignore` file.
+(Note the `.` preceeding the file name.)
+Unwanted files, such as Mac OS X’s `.DS_Store` file, and folders, such as WebStorm’s `.idea` folder, would be included in `.gitignore`.

+A collection of `.gitignore` files is available on [GitHub](https://github.com/github/gitignore).

+---

+## The 3 States of a File in Git’s View

 ### Untracked

-An untracked file is one that is neither being tracked nor being ignored (discussed in the coming section).
+An untracked file is one that is neither being tracked nor being ignored.
 Git will not record any changes to the file, including deleting it.
 A file is untracked when it’s included anew in an existing repository.
 To add an untracked file to the repository, it must be explicitly added using `git add`.

 **Note:** Adding an empty folder to a repository won’t appear as untracked until it contains a file.